mdsarfaraz377/CodeExcercise/Excercise-1/ex1-one-page.md

 We need you to create a one-page website using [html](https://html.spec.whatwg.org/), [css](https://www.w3.org/Style/CSS/), [javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Language_Resources), [bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/).

-You have to use [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) Chrome App to avoid [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) Error
+You have to use [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) Chrome App to avoid [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) Error.

 ## How we want it to work

-- We need to be able to create the one-page as per [wireframe]()
+- We need to be able to create the one-page as per [wireframe](wireframe/page-design.png)
 - Once you are able to create design as per wireframe then after in classe section you have to read data from the JSON file and display it in the classes section.

 ## Wireframe

-In the [wireframe](wireframe/) directory, you can find the wireframe.
+In the [wireframe](wireframe) directory, you can find the wireframe.

 ## APIs